-- Employees shall be given the opportunity to request a reassignment for the next school year prior to the opening of the voluntary transfer process.
+- 14:1.4.1 Employees shall be given the opportunity to request a reassignment through the building principal for the next school year prior to March 1.
 Teaching assignments will be determined by the building principal. - 14:1.4.2 If it becomes necessary to reassign staff within a building, the principal shall first solicit and consider volunteers. - 14:1.4.3 If an employee is assigned outside of his/her current major teaching assignment and is not in agreement with assignment, every effort will be made to return the employee to his/her original teaching area the next school year.
-When reassigned, teachers will be notified that the change in placement may impact their DPAS II Component V Measures, Seniority Roster Category, Grade Level Expectations or required curricular professional development.
+When reassigned, teachers will be notified that the change in placement may impact their current State Teacher Evaluation Systems Classification, Seniority Roster Category, Grade Level Expectations or required curricular professional development.
 Teachers will be notified that the reassignment does not change their seniority date.